hoangvanphi2004/Filter/README.md

 ```

 ### Train model
-Beside the filtering features, i also provide a code to train the model to predict the keypoint.
+Beside the filtering features, i also provide a program to train the model to predict the keypoints.
 To do that you need to download <a href="https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/">this dataset</a> and put it in the project folder.
 After that you can run:

 ```bash
 python3 train.py [path_to_save_file]